Elvis Week 2015 Survival Guide

 4. Go to the Candlelight Vigil.

 The Vigil is the centerpiece of Elvis Week, and all visitors and locals should do it at least once.
-It's a somber, candlelit walk past Elvis' grave at Graceland on the day of the King's death (August 16th).
+It's a somber, candlelit walk past Elvis' grave at Graceland on the day of the King's death on August 15, beginning at 8:30 p.m. (thought people will line up many hours earlier).
 Elvis Presley Blvd. is closed, and many people set up elaborate roadside shrines.
 You'll probably be in line for a while, so pack a snack and plan to make some friends.

 5. Make time to people watch.

 Bishop of Beale Street, last spotted circa 2009.

 Whether you park yourself at the downtown Flying Saucer window, walk along Beale at dusk or have dinner at Marlowe's on Elvis Presley, the people watching during Elvis Week can't be beat.
 If you run into the Bishop of Beale Street, have him give you a blessing.

 In recent years, about 35,000 people came to Memphis for Elvis week.
 That's a lot.
 Consider that many of those people will be making their pilgrimage by car and staying downtown, so prepare to deal with heavy foot and car traffic, especially on Elvis Presley Boulevard and downtown/Beale Street area.
 If you're going to those areas, allow yourself plenty of extra time.
 If you're planning to hang out at Graceland for a while, there's plenty of parking, but bring cash.

 Welcome our Elvis Week visitors to the Memphis area with class.
 Give directions and suggestions, sing along if you know the words, and don't be afraid to make some new friends.
 It's what the King would have wanted.